Small caps: Uses

-Small caps are often used in sections of text that are unremarkable and thus a run of uppercase capital letters might imply an emphasis that is not intended.
+Sometimes, small caps are used to indicate an emphasis stronger than italics, but less than all caps.
+(Note: "I am inclined to think, but of this I do not give a judicial opinion, that the direct taxes contemplated by the Constitution, are only two, to wit, a capitation, or poll tax, simply, without regard to property, profession, or any other circumstance; and a tax on .")
+(Note: "[Bank notes] are not goods, not securities, nor documents for debts, nor are so esteemed: but are treated as money, as cash, in the ordinary course and transaction of business, by the general consent of mankind; which gives them the credit and currency of money, to all intents and purposes.")
+Small caps are also often used, however, in sections of text that are unremarkable, where a run of uppercase capital letters might imply an emphasis that is not intended.
 For example, the style of some publications, like The New Yorker and The Economist, is to use small caps for acronyms and initialisms longer than three letters—thus "U.S." and "W.H.O." in normal caps but "nato" in small caps.

 The initialisms ad, ce, am, and pm are sometimes typeset in small caps.

 In printed plays small caps are used for stage directions and the names of characters before their lines.

 Some publications use small caps to indicate surnames.
 An elementary example is Don Quixote de La Mancha.
 In the 21st century, the practice is gaining traction in scientific publications.

 In many versions of the Old Testament of the Bible, the word "Lord" is set in small caps.
 Typically, an ordinary "Lord" corresponds to the use of the word Adonai in the original Hebrew, but the small caps "Lord" corresponds to the use of Yahweh in the original; in some versions the compound "Lord God" represents the Hebrew compound Adonai Yahweh.

 In zoological and botanical nomenclature, the small caps are occasionally used for genera and families.

 In computational complexity theory, a sub-field of computer science, the formal names of algorithmic problems, e.g. MᴀxSAT, are sometimes set in small caps.